Mindfulness

 Where did Mindfulness come from?

 Mindfulness is usually associated with ancient Buddhist practices, but the wisdom can also be found in Hinduism and also Western wisdom traditions.
 Over the last 40 years, modern psychology has accepted the validity of Mindfulness and has observed how Mindfulness has increased the effectiveness of various therapy models.
 Incorporating Mindfulness into an academic psychology approach has, however, limited the depth of understanding of the potential of Mindfulness.
-Understanding the full potential of Awareness is the key.
+Understanding the full potential of Awareness is the key to effective change and mind mastery.

 Mindfulness on the go?